Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

     reason: |-
       1) changing this is a braking change
       2) We add entities / fields / properties on a weekly bases this allows us to support forward compatibility
+  - suppress: OBJECT_ADDITIONAL_PROPERTIES
+    where: $.definitions.AccountEntity
+    from: alerts.json
+    reason: Changing this will mean braking change
 ```

 ### Basic Information